McDonnell Douglas F/A-18 Hornet: Potential operators

+Failed Bids

+Several Nations considered operating the hornet at various points in time.
 The F/A-18C and F/A-18D were considered by the French Navy (Marine Nationale) during the 1980s for deployment on their aircraft carriers Clemenceau and Foch and again in the 1990s for the later nuclear-powered Charles de Gaulle, in the event that the Dassault Rafale M was not brought into service when originally planned.

+Austria, Chile, Czech Republic, Hungary, Philippines, Poland, and Singapore evaluated the Hornet but did not purchase it.

+The Imperial Iranian Air Force, as part of its large modernization plans in the 1970s, originally considered the YF-17 but - after the F-16 was chosen by the original NATO partners - chose to buy 160 F-16s.
+However, after the Navy's request for a naval YF-17, the Shah expressed interest once more in the program and in the end about 200 to 250 F-18Ls were considered with delivery planned for the early to mid 1980s.
+An additional $8 million was used for research and development into the F/A-18 program.

+South Korea originally set out with an ambitious plan to build 120 new fighter jets through its Korean Fighter Program.
+Although the F/A-18 Hornet was first selected, complications with the deal led to a change in direction.
+Instead, the country opted for the F-16C/D Block 52D, known locally as the KF-16C/D, with 72 of the jets to be built domestically in South Korea.

-Austria, Chile, Czech Republic, Hungary, Philippines, Poland, Singapore and Turkey evaluated the Hornet but did not purchase it.
-Thailand ordered four C and four D model Hornets but the Asian financial crisis in the late 1990s resulted in the order being canceled.
-The Hornets were completed as F/A-18Ds for the U.S. Marine Corps.
+Thailand ordered four C and four D model Hornets in 1995–1996 for $392 million, with plans for ten additional Hornets.
+Thailand already paid $74.5 million deposit before the Asian financial crisis in late 1990s hit the country, which resulted in the order being canceled in April 1998.
+The eight Hornets were completed as F/A-18Ds for the U.S. Marine Corps.

 The F/A-18A and F-18L land-based version competed for a fighter contract from Greece in the 1980s.
 The Greek government chose F-16 and Mirage 2000 instead.